What is cirrhosis?

 Giving up alcohol

 If you are diagnosed with cirrhosis, it is extremely important that you stop drinking alcohol completely, even if alcohol was not the cause of your cirrhosis.
 If you don't stop, liver damage may quickly become worse.
-For information about how to quit drinking, see Alcohol Abuse and Dependence .
+For information about how to quit drinking, see Alcohol use disorder .

 Changing your diet